Parking at SAU

 Do you ticket cars on campus?

-Yes, in order to help make space available for those who have purchased a permit and to help keep the campus safe, tickets may be issued every four hours until the vehicle is moved.
+Yes, in order to help make space available for those who have purchased a permit and keep the campus safe, tickets may be issued every 8 hours until the vehicle is moved.

 How do I appeal a ticket?

-Ticket appeals are generated electronically by following the instructions online.
-You cannot appeal a ticket until one business day has passed and tickets must be appealed within seven days of the date of issue.
-Tickets older then seven days may not be granted an appeal.
+Ticket appeals are generated electronically by following the online instructions.
+You cannot appeal a ticket until 1 business day has passed and tickets must be appealed within 7 days of the date of issue.
+Tickets older than 7 days may not be granted an appeal.

 How do I pay a ticket?

-You may pay for tickets online or in the Student Accounts office.
-If paying in person, please bring the ticket with you.
+You may pay for tickets online or in the security office Monday-Friday 7 a.m.-3 p.m.
+If paying in-person please bring the ticket with you.

 Do you tow or immobilize cars?

-Unauthorized vehicles in the following areas can be towed at the owner's expense: disabled spaces, fire lanes, 24-hour reserved areas, faculty staff lots or those vehicles found blocking roadways and garage doors.
-Additionally vehicles found on sidewalks, lawns, blocking other vehicles or those with $100 or more in unpaid fines are subject to being towed.
+Unauthorized vehicles in the following areas can be towed at the owner's expense: disabled spaces, fire lanes, 24-hour reserved areas, faculty staff lots, or those vehicles found blocking roadways and garage doors.
+Additionally vehicles found on sidewalks, lawns, blocking other vehicles, or those with $200 or more in paid/unpaid fines are subject to being towed.

 Do you have disabled parking?